Term Dates

 • As specified in the school Charging and Remissions policy, we will fund participation in school visits and extra-curricular activities for Pupil Premium pupils when appropriate.

-The date of the next pupil premium strategy review is 31st December 2023.
+The date of the next pupil premium strategy review will be .

 Sports Premium